 Encourage online payments

-This may be via the Online Shop; www.store.hope.ac.uk or an integrated solution.
+This may be via the Online Store; www.store.hope.ac.uk or other online pathways.
 Using online payments reduces the scope as University staff do not have access to cardholder data.
-For information on the Online Shop please email vernonr@hope.ac.uk.
+For information on the Online payments please email maguirj@hope.ac.uk or rimmera@hope.ac.uk.

 Please note that customers must never be directed to use a University computer to make payment, unless agreed by the PCI DSS team.
 These PCs are not set up or monitored in accordance with PCI DSS and therefore could be tampered with to copy cardholder data entered.
 If we direct customers to use these PCs we would be responsible for the cardholder data.
 Any advice given must only state that services are available online, which can be stated as the preferred choice, but leaving the customer to make their own choice on where and how they wish to use this service.